sunnysingh/next-native/README.md

 This is a proof of concept repository for using React Native in a Next.js project.

-The main focus of this project is to see if it's possible to create universal components which can be shared between web and native.
+The main focus is to explore the possibility of sharing components between web and native.

 ## Walkthrough